 - Student taught 5th grade at Godfrey-Lee Elementary in Wyoming, MI

 - Taught high school Spanish and Transitional English at Valley Christian High School in Cerritos, CA for three years

 - Taught 5th grade at Valley Christian Elementary School in Bellflower, CA for two years

-My husband Josh and I have been married for four years.
+My husband Josh and I have been married since 2013.
 We enjoy traveling, spending time out in nature, and spending time with friends and family.
 We just moved back to Grand Rapids this past summer after living in California for the past five years, and we are looking forward to seeing more of our Michigan family and friends.
 We also plan to explore all of the outdoor activities Michigan has to offer!

 Why I became a Christian school teacher:

 I am so grateful that God has given me the opportunity to use my gifts to teach His kids.
 I have always loved learning about the world God created, and now it is my privilege to teach my students all about it and to foster a love of learning in them as well.
 In a Christian school community, I get to teach each lesson from a Christian perspective, while also sharing with my students what it means to be a child of God.
 It is my greatest joy to journey alongside each of my students as they encounter their Savior in a new way.

 An example of how I integrate faith into my classroom: